Pesquisa-UFCAT/parepy/quickStart_.md

 ```

 <p align="justify">
 The <code>of_file.py</code> file should contain the problem's objective function.
-The <code>your_problem</code> file is the file that will contain the call to the main function and other settings necessary for the use of the algorithm.
+The <code>your_problem</code> file will contain the call to the main function and other settings necessary for using the algorithm.
 </p>

 <h2><code>of_file.py</code></h2>